badola/blog/mathematics/avoid_contradictions.md

 This small post tries to capture the essense of it.

 In general, the guiding principle is - Given an *expression* and its *negation*, both should not be *True* at the same time.
 This leads to contradiction.
+And - once a contradiction has been asserted, any proposition (including their negations) can be inferred from it.
+This is known as deductive explosion.

-As a demonstration of the [Principle of Explosion](https://en.wikipedia.org/wiki/Principle_of_explosion), consider two contradictory statements – "All lemons are yellow" and "Not all lemons are yellow", and suppose that both are true.
+As a demonstration of the [Principle of Explosion](https://en.wikipedia.org/wiki/Principle_of_explosion) (excerpt taken from Wikipedia), consider two contradictory statements – "All lemons are yellow" and "Not all lemons are yellow", and suppose that both are true.
 If that is the case, anything can be proven, e.g., the assertion that "unicorns exist", by using the following argument:
 1. We know that "All lemons are yellow", as it has been assumed to be true.